marcorossi10/CarND-Advanced-Lane-Lines/writeup.md

 Then, also a list of object point is computed: they are same for each calibration image.
 Based on these two vectors I could compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.

-As a first test I applied the distortion correction to the image 'camera_cal/calibration1.jpg'to test that the algorithm was providing the expected results.
+As a first test I applied the distortion correction to the image 'camera_cal/calibration1.jpg' to test that the algorithm was providing the expected results.
 The output is saved in the folder "output_images/" with the name "calibration1_undistorted.png".

 Then, I applied the correction to all the test images in the folder "test_images/.jpg" and saved the comparison in the folder "output_images/undistorted_images" (see cell 6).